-The pictures below show this calorimeter and illustrate how much larger it is when compared to the standard unit (Fig. 4).
+The pictures below show this calorimeter and illustrate how much larger it is when compared to the standard unit.
 With these two calorimeters it is possible to perform safety tests on all types of Li-ion battery.
-Figures 5 and 6 show an 18650 battery as to be tested within the standard unit and a notebook battery pack to be tested in the EV system.
+The lower figures show an 18650 battery as to be tested within the standard unit and a notebook battery pack to be tested in the EV system.